Custody Lawyer in Morristown, NJ, Ensuring Child Welfare and Parental Rights in Morris County and Throughout North Jersey

 If someone's not safe around your kids, you can ask for immediate modifications to protect them.

-We prepare your case by:
+I prepare your case by:

 - Creating detailed parenting plans that show your commitment to your child's well-being